zcmace/wails-calculator/README.md

 ## About

-Simple Apple-like calculator clone built on wails using Go and React
+Simple Apple-like calculator clone built on wails using Go and React.
+This was created as a learning project so I could see how a full stack implementation using Go and React might look.

 ## Live Development